Home » Practical Information » Transportation

 6. You will then be asked to wait in the waiting area.
 The length of the wait depends on the number of people ahead of you, but is usually from 30 to 45 minutes.
 When your name is called, you can pick up your license at window 26 or 28, depending on the class of license that you are making.
 Again you will be expected to make a 'donation' of approximately Rp 3,000.

 Foreigners are issued driver's licenses valid for one year from the date of issuance.
 Foreigners are only permitted to obtain Class A licenses (private cars) or Class C licenses (motorcycles).
+Diplomats and KITAP holders can get a 5-year drivers license.

 Although it is fairly easy to obtain a driver's license, it may be somewhat difficult to adjust to the driving conditions that exist in most major Indonesian cities.
 Streets are very congested, traffic rules are ignored and streets are often in less than desirable condition - all of which results in a very stressful situation.
 Because of this most foreigners elect to employ a driver.
 Refer to our section on hiring household staff for information on hiring a driver.
 Even if you do have a driver, it is wise to have an Indonesian driver's license for those occasions when your driver is off or an emergency occurs after your driver has gone home for the day.

-According to a recent post on the Expat Forum, this was what one expat experienced in his driving test:
+According to a post on the Expat Forum, this was what one expat experienced in his driving test:

 Note: for SIM applications in Jakarta: only motorbikes and sedans with manual engines are available for use for practical tests.
 If preferred, applicants are welcome to bring their own vehicles with automatic engines for the tests.